gritsenko-vlad/AngularJS-SPA/README.md

 # AngularJS-SPA

-AngularJS single page application, in which you can sort and search people from current list.
+AngularJS single page application, in which you can sort and search people from list.

 ## See [demo](https://gritsenko-vlad.github.io/AngularJS-SPA/app/)